-After registration for TRACES you can apply to the Specialist Service Centre for Exports (SSCE) in Carlisle for an ITAHC via the TRACES website.
-Complete Part I of the ITAHC online, electronically sign it and then submit it to the SSCE.
+After registration for TRACES you can apply to APHA for an ITAHC via the TRACES website.
+Complete Part I of the ITAHC online, electronically sign it and then submit it to APHA.
 Allow at least ten working days for the certificate to be issued to your Official Veterinarian (OV).

-You can also apply for an ITAHC by manually completing a printed form and sending this through to the SSCE who will then input this into TRACES.
+You can also apply for an ITAHC by manually completing a printed form and sending this through to APHA who will then input this into TRACES.

 Action for OVs on completion of ITAHCs

-You must fax or deliver a copy of the completed ITAHC and TRACES-CONF document to the SSCE in Carlisle the same day the ITAHC is signed.
-The fax number for the SSCE is 01228 591900.
+You must fax or deliver a copy of the completed ITAHC and TRACES-CONF document to APHA in Carlisle the same day the ITAHC is signed.
+The fax number for APHA is 0208 0260 498.
 To avoid delays, or the goods being seized or rejected, it’s important to get the right ITAHC for a consignment.
 Detailed guidance on how to certify the health statements is given in the Notes for Guidance which are supplied with the ITAHC, as well as the checklist (where necessary) and the footnotes above the signature box.

 How the authorities use TRACES